nanthagabriel/nanthagabriel/README.md

 # YEAR 2025

-🙋🏾‍♂️ Hello!
-My name is Nantha Gabriel, an aspiring Data Scientist transitioning from a career in acting, with movies featured on Netflix.
-After leaving school at 13,  I've spent years honing my craft in film.
-Now, at 43, i'm diving into Data Science to pursue a new and exciting career.
+🙋🏾‍♂️ Hi, I’m Nantha Gabriel!
+I’m an aspiring Data Scientist making a career transition from acting.
+I left school at 13 and spent the next several years perfecting my craft in film, starting with indie projects and eventually working on Netflix films.
+Now, at 43, I’m excited to pivot into the world of Data Science and apply the problem-solving and storytelling skills I’ve developed throughout my career to this new and dynamic field.

 This GitHub repository tracks my journey as I self-teach Python, Machine Learning, AI, and more.
 Each project here represents a milestone in my learning as I build a foundation in tech and work toward a career in data science.